solehudinmq/segregato/README.md

 end
 ```

-For more details, you can see the example in the folder [example/models/post_query.rb](https://github.com/solehudinmq/segregato/blob/development/example/models/post_query.rb).
+For more details, you can see the following example : [example/models/post_query.rb](https://github.com/solehudinmq/segregato/blob/development/example/models/post_query.rb).

 ## Example Implementation in Your Application